MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-A-Copyright-Office-Procedures/part-201-General-Provisions/section-201.28.md

 (6) *Credits for returned or exported products.* When digital audio recording products first distributed in the United States for ultimate transfer to United States consumers are returned to the manufacturer or importer as unsold or defective merchandise, or are exported, the manufacturing or importing party may take a credit to be deducted from the royalties payable for the period when the products were returned or exported.
 The credit may be taken only for returns or exports made within two years following the date royalties were paid for the products.
 This credit must be reflected in the manufacturing or importing party's quarterly or annual Statement of Account.
 If the manufacturer or importer later redistributes in the United States any products for which a credit has been taken, these products must be listed on the Statement of Account, and a new computation of the royalty fee must be made based on the transfer price of the products at the time of the new distribution.

-(7) *Oath and signature.* Each Statement of Account shall include a legally binding signature, including an electronic signature as defined in 15 U.S.C.
+(7) *Oath and signature.* (i) Each Statement of Account shall include a legally binding signature, including an electronic signature as defined in 15 U.S.C.
 7006, of an authorized officer, principal, or agent of the filing party.
 The signature shall be accompanied by:

-(i) The printed or typewritten name of the person signing the quarterly Statement of Account;
+(A) The printed or typewritten name of the person signing the quarterly Statement of Account;

-(ii) The date the document is signed;
+(B) The date the document is signed;

-(iii) The following certification:
+(C) The following certification:

 I, the undersigned, hereby certify that I am an authorized officer, principal, or agent of the “manufacturing or importing party” identified in Space B.

-Penalties for fraud and false statements are provided under 18 U.S.C.
-1001 *et. seq.*
+(ii) Penalties for fraud and false statements are provided under 18 U.S.C.
+1001 *et seq.*

 (f) *Contents of annual Statements of Account*—(1) *General contents.* Each annual Statement of Account shall be filed on form DART/A, “Annual Statement of Account for Digital Audio Recording Products.”
 It must be filed by any importer or manufacturer that distributed in the United States, during a given calendar or fiscal year, any digital audio recording device or digital audio recording medium.
 The annual statement shall cover the aggregate of the distribution of devices and media for the entire year corresponding to the calendar or fiscal year elected.
 The annual Statement of Account shall contain the information, oath, and certification prescribed in paragraphs (e)(2)(i) through (e)(7)(iii) of this section, and shall cover the entire accounting year, including the fourth quarter distribution, and shall also provide for the reconciliation of the aggregated accounting of digital audio recording devices and media for the reported accounting year.